Skip to content

 Technology Principles

-1. LED Phototherapy: Red/NIR wavelengths reboot fibroblasts; blue LED (465 nm) tempers C. acnes.
+• LED: Repairs fibroblasts; blue LED (465 nm) helps reduce C. acnes.

-3. EP: Drives peptides (palmitoyl tripeptide‑38) and low‑viscosity hyaluronic fragments past the stratum corneum.
+• EP: Delivers peptides and low-viscosity hyaluronic fragments deeper into the skin.

-For users seeking an at‑home smile line removal device that puts this layered science into practice, the kingdo K3 TriGlow stands out:
+For anyone seeking an at-home device that applies this layered science with precision, the kingdo K3 TriGlow stands out.

-In real‑world use, Pavia Aesthetic Clinic (Italy) recorded an average 0.6 mm reduction in fold depth at week 6 (Visia scan, n = 27).
-Ninety‑three percent of participants rated their cheeks “noticeably firmer.”
+In real-world testing, Pavia Aesthetic Clinic (Italy) recorded a 0.6 mm reduction in fold depth by week 6 (Visia scan, n = 27).

 3. Treat with K3 TriGlow:

-By focusing on both prevention and rejuvenation, the kingdo K3 formula helps restore the skin’s bounce and smoothness around expression lines.
-It’s a transformative option for those looking to turn smile-line stress into renewed skin confidence.
+By supporting both prevention and repair, the K3 routine restores bounce and smoothness around expression lines—turning smile-line frustration into renewed confidence.

-Youthful skin isn’t preserved by accident; it’s maintained through rhythm, ritual, and smart technology.
-Science confirms that the quarter hour right after exercise unlocks a temporary pathway for deeper absorption and accelerated repair.
-Respect that window, cleanse with intent, and deliver energy plus actives in a layered, synergistic fashion—and nasolabial folds lose their foothold.
+Youthful skin isn’t luck—it’s rhythm, ritual, and smart technology.
+The minutes right after exercise open a brief gateway for deeper absorption and faster repair.
+Honor that window, cleanse with intention, and layer energy-based treatments with targeted actives—and nasolabial folds lose their grip.

-kingdo’s K3 TriGlow is more than a gadget; it’s a timing tool.
-In 15-minutes it fuses LED, EMS, and EP into a treatment calibrated for the moment your skin is most ready.
-Add the device to your gym bag, keep your cleanser close, and remember: the clock is your most valuable beauty asset.
-Use it wisely, and every workout can become a silent investment in firmer, brighter, more confident skin.
+kingdo’s K3 TriGlow is more than a beauty device; it’s a timing instrument, designed for the single moment when your skin responds best.
+Keep it in your gym bag, pair it with a gentle cleanser, and remember: time is your most powerful beauty asset.
+Use it wisely, and every workout becomes an investment in firmer, brighter, more confident skin.

 The Most Updated Logo Design Trends in 2025